efuzy/efuzy/docs/src/pages/layout/routing-with-layouts-and-pages.md

     ]
   ]
   ```
-* Quasar provides some out of the box Webpack aliases ('layouts' which points to '/src/layouts' and 'pages' which points to '/src/pages'), which are used in the above examples.
+* Efuzy provides some out of the box Webpack aliases ('layouts' which points to '/src/layouts' and 'pages' which points to '/src/pages'), which are used in the above examples.
 * Pages of a Layout are declared as children of it in the Vue Router configuration so that `<router-view/>` will know what page component to inject.
 Remember to always use this Vue component whenever your Layout has pages attached to it.

   ```html